emvaized/open-in-popup-window-extension/README.md

 > It is possible in Firefox by toggling the `Reopen new single tab windows as popup windows` feature and setting `browser.link.open_newwindow.override.external` config to `2` on `about:config` page

+#### What features are browser-specific?
+> Features of this extension may vary depending on which browser are you using due to technical availability.
+On Firefox, you may get slightly more limited experience.
+>
+> **Chrome-specific features** (also Edge, Opera, Vivaldi, Brave etc)
+> - [x] Option to remember popup window size on manual resize (_improssible in Firefox_ – [bug report](https://bugzilla.mozilla.org/show_bug.cgi?id=1762975))
+> - [x] Option to open page in the main window on clicking "Maximize" window button (_improssible in Firefox_ – [bug report](https://bugzilla.mozilla.org/show_bug.cgi?id=1762975))
+> - [x] Excluding "always-on-top" windows from "Close popup when normal window is focused"
+>
+> **Firefox-specific features**
+> - [x] Option to show address bar button, which on click opens the page in popup window
+> - [x] `Escape` key press during drag-n-drop cancels the "open in popup window" action (not availble in Chrome — https://github.com/emvaized/open-in-popup-window-extension/issues/24#issuecomment-2993699343)

 ## Troubleshooting
 - ⚠️ If "Open by drag" and "Shift+click to open" options not working, or the popup window always gets positioned in the top left corner no matter the placement settings, please make sure you gave extension all permissions to run on every page you visit!
 - It was also previously [reported](https://github.com/emvaized/open-in-popup-window-extension/issues/1#issuecomment-1637067834) that Firefox Multi-Account Containers might interfere with "Search in popup" action, enforcing it's own redirection and preventing popup window from opening.
 If you face such issues, I recommend using another search URL in the extension settings